fbpixelHow to Detect Ovarian Cancer Early | Thomson Medical

 • Endometriosis (when tissue like your uterine lining grows outside your uterus)

-Having one or more of these risk factors doesn't mean you'll get ovarian cancer.
-But it might mean more regular check-ups or earlier testing could help.
+Having one or more of these risk factors doesn't mean you'll get ovarian cancer, but regularly engaging in preventative health screening and regular check-ups may help detect any abnormalities earlier.

 If you recognise any of these risk factors and feel unsure about what they mean for you, you don’t have to figure it out on your own.
 Request a consultation at Thomson Medical, where our O&G specialists can help assess your individual risk and discuss whether closer monitoring or genetic counselling is appropriate.